 Do I still need to pass my QTS Skills Test?

-The first urgent thing to make sure you understand is that the QTS Skills Tests have not been scrapped yet and are due to finish after this years entrants have taken the tests.
-As of July 2019, an official announcement has been made that prospective trainee teachers who are preparing for 2019 entry on to an initial teacher training course still have to pass the tests but after this year the tests will be replaced by initial teacher training assessments.
+Yes!
+The urgent thing to make clear is that the QTS Skills Tests have not been scrapped yet and although they were due to finish in 2019 they have now been extended to the 2020 recruitment cycle.
+In July 2019, an official announcement was made regarding the QTS tests stating that they were going to bee scrapped in 2019 but the government reversed this decision and have since extended the life of the tests to the 2020 recruitment cycle.
 Therefore, if you are looking to start your teacher training course this year, we urge people to continue with your exam preparation to ensure you secure your place.
 Teacher training providers will not be in a position to accept you on to the course if you have not passed your professional skills tests.

 When do you think the QTS Skills Test will be scrapped?